 If you already have Trello, Asana or Wunderlist already on the go, you can also integrate these with Slack if you are happy with their functionality.

 If you are working in a really small team, like two to four of you, then you can probably get away with using Skype or Google hangouts.
-We suggest however that you use Zoom for bigger groups away as it handles larger team calls far better.
+We suggest however that you use Zoom for collaborating online with bigger groups as it handles larger team calls far better.
 Unfortunately, Zoom is not free when integrated with Slack.
 You will need at minimum a pro account.

-Personally, I think that’s a mistake on the part of Zoom, I bet they will miss out on a bunch of people who might have otherwise upgraded if they had allowed a basic free account to integrate with Slack, but alas you can only use the free version outside of it.
+Personally, I think that’s a mistake on the part of Zoom, I bet they will miss out on a bunch of people who might have otherwise upgraded if they had allowed a basic free account to integrate with Slack, but alas you can only use the free version of this collaboration tool outside of it.

 That said, if you are planning on growing your team soon, and think you will definitely get the use out of it, then you might as well get used to something you can grow into from the get-go.
 It will make things much easier for you and your team further down the road if you take on the learning curve while your team is small.